-In December 2009, philanthropists, government officials and dignitaries from around the world gathered to celebrate the dedication of Aish HaTorah’s spectacular new educational center directly across from the Western Wall.
-The building, named the Aish World Center Dan Family of Canada Building, boasts a breathtaking view – directly overlooking the Temple Mount, rising seven stories above the Western Wall Plaza.
+In 2009, philanthropists, government officials and dignitaries from around the world gathered to celebrate the dedication of Aish HaTorah’s spectacular new educational center directly across from the Western Wall.
+Named the Aish World Center Dan Family of Canada Building, it boasts a breathtaking view – directly overlooking the Temple Mount, rising seven stories above the Western Wall Plaza.

 The new Aish Center hosts thousands of visitors annually to a variety of educational programs including the world-famous Discovery Seminar, the Jerusalem Fellowships leadership program for college-age students, the Hasbara Fellowships for Israel activism training, the Executive Learning Center and the Essentials introductory program.
 As well, private individuals and organizations can arrange for events like bar mitzvahs, weddings and Shabbat dinners in the beautiful dining room or on the spectacular rooftop terrace.

-Also slated for the new building is the Explorium of Jewish History, a major attraction spanning three floors that takes visitors through a virtual tour of all of Jewish history – from Abraham until the present day – in a highly interactive, hi-tech environment.
-Designed to accommodate 300,000 people annually, the Explorium is expected to be completed in 2012.
+Also slated for the new building is the Western Wall Experience, a major attraction spanning three floors that takes visitors through a virtual tour of all of Jewish history – from Abraham until the present day – in a highly interactive, hi-tech environment.
+Designed to accommodate 300,000 people annually, the Experience is expected to be completed in 2015.

-The focus of the Explorium is the Kirk Douglas Theater, named after the famous actor who was an active student at Aish HaTorah in Los Angeles for many years.
+The Experience features the Kirk Douglas Theater, named after the famous actor who was an active student at Aish HaTorah in Los Angeles for many years.
 Around the time Kirk began to rediscover his Jewish heritage, he was sitting at the Western Wall, feeling very emotional, yet perplexed at exactly what caused him to feel this way.
 At that moment, he thought, There ought to be a facility here that explains the meaning and importance of this site.
 This of all places is where people are inspired to ask, “What does it mean to be Jewish?
 What is our historical mission?
 What yet remains to be achieved?”

-When Kirk realized this is precisely Aish HaTorah’s concept, he made a major commitment to construct a giant-screen theater as the centerpiece of the Explorium.
+When Kirk realized this is precisely Aish HaTorah’s concept, he made a major commitment to construct a giant-screen theater as the centerpiece of the Western Wall Experience.

 Chihuly Glass Sculpture